 Toilets and accessible toilets are available in the Undercroft and Café buildings.
 Please note there are no public toilets in the Cathedral building.
 Pupils must be accompanied by a supervising adult in your group.

-We can accommodate up to 36 pupils during a visit.
-Please get in touch for further details.
+We can take up to 36 pupils, please get in touch for further details or if you have any questions.

 We ask that you bring a suitable number of supervising adults for your visit.
 Students will remain the responsibility of the school at all times and will take place on your risk assessment and safeguarding.